 Exploring the Adirondack Legacy of North Creek’s Ski Bowl

-An iconic Adirondack ski destination.
+An iconic Adirondack ski destination on Gore Mountain.

 Photo courtesy North Creek Ski Bowl